Semandr/js-theory/behind-the-scenes/README.md

 - **Simple function call** _this_ = undefined
 - **Arrow functions** _this_ = _this_ of surrounding function (lexical _this_)
 - **Event listener** _this_ = DOM element that the handler is attached to

+#

+## Functions

+### What I learned:

+- Good coding practice is to never use an arrow function as a method.
+- The keyword "Arguments" - an array-like object exists only for regular functions, arrow functions do not have it, it is undefined there.